AbhishekSinghTech/DSA/README.md

    - Queues
    - Heaps
 ## What are the Real World Applications of Data Structures?
+1. Database Management Systems
--Database Management Systems - Data structures are used to store and organize large amounts of data in a structured manner.
+   - Data structures are used to store and organize large amounts of data in a structured manner.
+2. Operating Systems
--Operating Systems - Data structures are used to manage resources, such as memory allocation and process scheduling.
+   - Data structures are used to manage resources, such as memory allocation and process scheduling.
+3. Graphical User Interfaces
--Graphical User Interfaces - Data structures are used to store and display hierarchical data, such as the file system in a computer's file explorer.
+   - Data structures are used to store and display hierarchical data, such as the file system in a computer's file explorer.
+4. Computer Networks
--Computer Networks - Data structures are used to store information about network topology and to implement routing algorithms.
+    - Data structures are used to store information about network topology and to implement routing algorithms.
+5. Web Servers
+    - Used to store information about web pages so that they can be served efficiently when requested.

 # Section 02: Arrays in Java
 - Array is a linear data structure.It is a container object that holds a fixed number of values of a single type.
 The length of an array is established when the array is created.
 After creation, its length is fixed.